UI-Manufaktur/uim-cake/source/uim/cake/Collection/README.md

 });
 ```

-The `Collection\CollectionTrait` allows you to integrate collection-like features into any Traversable object
+The `collections.CollectionTrait` allows you to integrate collection-like features into any Traversable object
 you have in your application as well.

 ## Documentation